anku255/anku255.github.io/_posts/2017-10-27-align-self.markdown

   <figcaption>align-self: baseline</figcaption>
 </figure>

-This is all about `align-self` in Fexbox.
+This is all about `align-self` in Flexbox.
 I am taking a Flexbox course <a href="https://flexbox.io" target="_blank" >What The Flex Box </a> by Wes Bos.
-It is a great course.
+It is a great free course.
 Be sure to check it out if you want to learn Flexbox in depth.